-Archaeology Cafés in Phoenix
+Archaeology Cafés in Metro Phoenix

 This is an informal forum where adults can learn more about the Southwest’s deep history and speak directly to experts.
 We have based Archaeology Café on the science pub or science cafe model that developed in Europe and quickly spread to major American cities.
 At Archaeology Café, we break down the static, jargon-laden dynamic of traditional lectures, and have an expert share some ideas with the group in ways that get discussion going.
 (Food and drink make things a little livelier, too.)